Icradle-Innovations-Ltd/PYTHON-ASSIGNMENT/ReadME.md

-README for the UI Version:

-# Cow Herd Game (UI Version)

-This is a simple "Cow Herd" game built using Python with a graphical user interface (GUI).
-The objective of the game is to remove all cows from the herds before the computer does.

-## Features:
-- Players can enter the number of cows for each herd through the UI.
-- Interactive GUI for making moves.
-- Alternates between player and computer turns.
-- Smart AI for computer moves.

-## How to Play:
-1. Enter the number of cows for each herd in the provided input boxes.
-2. Select a herd from which to remove cows by clicking the button next to that herd.
-3. The player removes cows, and the computer will automatically take its turn.
-4. The game ends when one player successfully removes all the cows from the herds.
-The current player is declared the winner.

-## Installation:
-1. Ensure you have Python installed (3.x version recommended).
-2. Install the required library: pip install tkinter

-3. Run the game:
-python cow_herd_game_ui.py

-## Dependencies:
-- `tkinter` for the graphical user interface.

-README for the Console Version:

-# Cow Herd Game (Console Version)
+🐄 Cow Herd Game 🐄

-This is a simplified console version of the "Cow Herd" game, where players can interact with the game using the command line.
-The goal is to remove all cows from the herds before the computer does.

-## Features:
-- Input-based gameplay via the console.
-- Players take turns with the computer to remove cows from selected herds.
+Welcome to the Cow Herd Game, where you face off against the computer to strategically remove cows from herds.
+The last one to remove the cows wins!

-- Simple AI for computer moves.
-- Console output for game progress and victory declaration.
+This repository contains two versions of the game:

+Console Version: A text-based version that runs in your terminal.
+Tkinter GUI Version: A graphical version with a fun, interactive interface using Tkinter.
+Table of Contents
+About the Game
+Console Version
+How to Run
+How to Play
+Tkinter GUI Version
+How to Run
+How to Play
+Strategy
+License
+About the Game
+In the Cow Herd Game, there are 3 herds of cows.
+Each player takes turns removing cows from a selected herd.
+The objective is to make the other player remove the last cow(s).

+Console Version
-## How to Play:
+How to Run (Console Version)
-1. Start the game, and you will be prompted to enter the number of cows for each herd.
-2. Each turn, select a herd and the number of cows to remove.
-3. The computer will then remove cows from a randomly selected non-empty herd.
-4. The game ends when all herds are empty, and the current player is declared the winner.

-## Installation:
-1. Ensure you have Python installed (3.x version recommended).
+Clone or Download the repository.

+Open a terminal and navigate to the directory where the file cow_herd_game_console.py is located.

-2. Run the game:
+Run the script using Python:

 python cow_herd_game_console.py

-# Cow Herd Game

-This is a simple "Cow Herd" game built using Python.
-The game is available in two versions: a graphical user interface (GUI) version and a console version.
-The objective of the game is to remove all cows from the herds before the computer does.

-## Authors
-- Group name: Bazaar

--Amon Muhwezi - 2024BCS109@std.must.ac.ug

--Amanya Peter - 2024bcs033@std.must.ac.ug

--Doreen miracle - 2024bcs130@std.must.ac.ug

--Twinomugisha Nickson - 2024bcs168@std.must.ac.ug

--Asiimwe Shabellah - 2024BCS049@std.must.ac.ug

--Kangwagye Jonas - 2024BCS194@std.must.ac.ug

--Maro Edly - 2024BCS097@std.must.ac.ug

--Nanjuki Daphine - 2024BCS129@std.must.ac.ug

--Rwendeire Joshua Truth - 2024BCS148@std.must.ac.ug

--Katusiime Moreen -2024bcs084@std.must.ac.ug

-## Features

-- Two game versions: GUI and Console
-- Players can set the number of cows for each herd
-- Interactive gameplay
-- Alternating turns between player and computer
-- Smart AI for computer moves

-## GUI Version

-### How to Play

-1. Enter the number of cows for each herd in the provided input boxes.
-2. Select a herd from which to remove cows by clicking the button next to that herd.
-3. The player removes cows, and the computer will automatically take its turn.
-4. The game ends when one player successfully removes all the cows from the herds.
-The current player is declared the winner.

-### Installation

-1. Ensure you have Python installed (3.x version recommended).
-2. Install the required library:

-   pip install tkinter

-3. Run the game:

-   python cow_herd_game_ui.py

-### Dependencies

-- `tkinter` for the graphical user interface.

-## Console Version

-### How to Play

-1. Start the game, and you will be prompted to enter the number of cows for each herd.
-2. Each turn, select a herd and the number of cows to remove.
-3. The computer will then remove cows from a randomly selected non-empty herd.
-4. The game ends when all herds are empty, and the current player is declared the winner.

-### Installation

-1. Ensure you have Python installed (3.x version recommended).
-2. Run the game:

-   python cow_herd_game_console.py

-## Potential Improvements

-1. Add difficulty levels for the computer AI.
-2. Implement a multiplayer mode for both versions.
-3. Create a web-based version of the game.
-4. Add sound effects and animations to the GUI version.
-5. Implement a leaderboard system to track high scores.
-6. Add a tutorial mode for new players.
-7. Create themed versions of the game (e.g., space cows, underwater cows).
-8. Optimize the code for better performance.
-9. Add unit tests to ensure game logic consistency.
-10. Implement save/load game functionality.

-## Contributing

-We welcome contributions to improve the Cow Herd game.
-Please feel free to submit pull requests or open issues for bugs and feature requests.

-## License
+The game will start in your terminal.

+How to Play (Console Version)
+You will be prompted to enter the number of cows in each of the 3 herds to start the game.

+On your turn:

+Select which herd you want to remove cows from.
+Enter how many cows you want to remove.
+The computer will make its move after you.

+The game continues until all cows are removed from the herds.
+The player forced to remove the last cow(s) loses.

+Replay: After the game ends, you will be asked if you want to play again or exit.

+Tkinter GUI Version
+How to Run (Tkinter Version)
+Clone or Download the repository.

+Open a terminal and navigate to the directory where the file cow_herd_game_gui.py is located.

+Run the script using Python:

+python cow_herd_game_gui.py
+The graphical game window will appear.

+How to Play (Tkinter Version)
+Start the Game:

+Enter the number of cows in each herd in the provided entry fields.
+Press the "Start Game" button to initialize the game.
+Your Turn:

+Select a herd using the radio buttons.
+Enter the number of cows you want to remove from the selected herd.
+Click the "Remove Cows" button to make your move.
+Computer’s Turn:

+The computer will automatically make its move after yours.
+Messages will display the computer’s actions.
+The game continues until all cows are removed from the herds.
+The player forced to remove the last cow(s) loses.

+Replay: After the game ends, click "Play Again" to reset the game and start over, or close the window to exit.

+Strategy
+The Cow Herd Game is based on the concept of Nim-Sum, a game theory strategy:

+If the Nim-Sum (XOR of all herd sizes) is 0, the current player is at a disadvantage.
+A winning strategy involves making the Nim-Sum 0 after your move, forcing the opponent into a losing position.
+The computer uses this strategy to make smart moves.
+License
 This project is licensed under the MIT License.
 See the LICENSE file for details.

+Happy gaming! 🐄🎉